Larry D. Alexander: Religion

 Alexander is a devout Christian who teaches Sunday school and has also served as a Church deacon.
 He has taught Sunday school for several years and he also teaches through his books, online "Weekly Sunday School Lesson" commentaries, which are based on the international Sunday school lesson system, his online Book by Book Bible Study, and, his national e-mail system.

 He also has created a large body of artwork in Christian and biblical themes over the years, such as his paintings, "The Twenty-third Psalm Series", which are a visual depiction of the verses of Psalm 23 in the Holy Bible, "Memories of St. Paul", which is a depiction of his childhood church in Dermott, Arkansas, "Bible Stories", "The Fall of Man", a depiction of Adam and Eve after being evicted from the Garden of Eden, "Sunday Sermon", and many others.

 Personal life

 Alexander lives in Texas with his wife Patricia.
-They have four children: Ken, Leandra, Kawanna, and Patrice.
+They have four children.